The Alt-Indie Media and the Cognitive Dissidents of Covid

 Greg, I can’t tell you when I have read a better article about our great ship Liberty and her crew [and] can’t thank you enough for this excellent [essay]….[All] Americans should read this, read Phil’s book, and [then] demand justice once and for all…’ — Phillip Tourney, USS Liberty Survivor.
 (Via email, June, 2017)

 Other than to say it was one of the most gratifying responses I’ve ever received for my work from anyone (and with a project on which I felt enormously privileged to have been so closely involved), I believe it speaks volumes about CP’s cliquey editorial predisposition, to say little for their lack of professional courtesy.
-That it might say something about journalistic arrogance and inflated self-regard is for others to decide.
-END SIDEBAR
+That it might say something about journalistic arrogance and an inflated ‘hipper/holier-than-thou’ self-regard is for others to decide. 😉END SIDEBAR

 — Standing Tall in the Saddle (Fair Dinkum or Controlled Opposition?)